-Note 5 - Private Placement Warrants
+Note 4 - Private Placement Warrants

 Simultaneously with the closing of the IPO, the Sponsor purchased an aggregate of 6,266,667 Private Placement Warrants at a price of \$1.50 per warrant (\$9,400,000 in the aggregate), each Private Placement Warrant is exercisable to purchase one share of Class A ordinary shares at a price of \$11.50 per share.
-A portion of the purchase price of the Private Placement Warrants was added to the proceeds from this offering to be held in the Trust Account.
+A portion of the purchase price of the Private Placement Warrants was added to the proceeds from our Initial Public Offering to be held in the Trust Account.